 text/xml content type to specify the body of the SOAP request.
 XML provides the presentation for iDAP request and response messages, as follows:

 All request and response tags are scoped in the SOAP namespace.

 AQ operations are scoped in the iDAP namespace.

 The sender includes namespaces in iDAP elements and attributes in the SOAP body.

 The receiver processes iDAP messages that have correct namespaces.
 For the requests with incorrect namespaces, the receiver returns an invalid request error.

 The iDAP namespace has this value:

-A client program that sends XML messages, conforming to iDAP format, to the AQ Servlet.
-This can be any HTTP client, such as Web browsers.
+A client program sends XML messages that conform to iDAP format, to the AQ Servlet.
+This can be any HTTP client, such as a Web browser.

 The Web server or

-Oracle Server/Database.
-Oracle Streams AQ servlet connects to Oracle Database to perform operations on your queues.
+Oracle Streams AQ servlet connects to Oracle Database to perform queue operations.